Breeding Location:

 General

-Northern Harrier: Large hawk with gray upperparts, distinct white rump, and white underparts with spotted breast.
+Northern Harrier: Large hawk with gray upperparts; distinct white rump with a dark gray band along the trailing edge of the primaries; white underparts with spotted breast.
 Eyes are yellow.
-Wings are long, gray above, and white below with black tips.
-Female is larger, brown overall, with white rump and underwing stripes.
-Juveniles resemble adult female but are cinnamon below.
-Commonly seen gliding low in search of prey.
+Wings are long; gray above and white below with black tips.
+Female is larger; dark brown above, paler below with dark streaks; dark bands on primaries, secondaries and rectrices; white rump.
+Juveniles resemble adult female but are slightly darker above and more cinnamon below.
+Is commonly seen gliding low in search of prey.

 Range and Habitat

-Northern Harrier: Breeds from Alaska to the northern U.S. Spends winters from the southern U.S. to Central America.
+Northern Harrier: Breeds in North America from Alaska east to subarctic Newfoundland and Labrador and south to the northern states.
+Resident population across U.S. from Pacific Coast to the Great Lakes.
+Spends winters southwest and Pacific coast through Mexico and the West Indies to Central America.
 Preferred habitats include open fields, savannas, meadows, and marshes.

 Breeding and Nesting

-Northern Harrier: Three to nine pale blue eggs, sometimes spotted with brown, are laid in a ground nest made of sticks and lined with grass, usually built on a raised mound of dirt or a clump of vegetation; often nests in loose colonies of 15 to 20 pairs.
-Incubation ranges from 31 to 32 days and is carried out by the female.
+Northern Harrier: Breeding usually takes place from April to July.
+Three to nine pale blue eggs, sometimes spotted with brown, are laid in a ground nest made of sticks and lined with grass.
+It is usually built on a raised mound of dirt or a clump of vegetation.
+They often nest in loose colonies of 15 to 20 pairs.
+Incubation ranges from 31 to 32 days, and is carried out by the female.

 Foraging and Feeding